 Ways To Help Your Children Be More Healthy and Active

 Make Sure the Activity Is Fun

 It was once commonplace for children to play and be active for fun.
-In recent decades, however, technology has taken over and many children now prefer sitting on the couch watching TV or playing video games to playing outside.
+In recent decades, however, technology has taken over, and many children now prefer sitting on the couch watching TV or playing video games to playing outside.
 As you can imagine, all of this time spent on the couch instead of being active has led to children being unhealthy.
-It is up to you as a parent to try to encourage them to be more active.
+It is up to you as a parent to encourage them to be more active.

 Perhaps the best way to encourage children to be active is to ensure the activity is fun.
-For example, getting a nice large 14 foot trampoline in your yard will certainly encourage your children to spend hours having fun jumping up and down.
+For example, getting a nice large 14-foot trampoline in your yard will certainly encourage your children to spend hours having fun jumping up and down.

-You could also help them play sports, teach them outdoor games, play tag or introduce them to dozens of other fun types of physical activity to keep them active.
+You could also help them play sports, teach them outdoor games, play tag, or introduce them to dozens of other fun types of physical activity to keep them active.
 If the children have fun doing something, they will not notice they are also getting fit and staying healthy.

 Provide Them With Healthy Eating Options

 Diet is an incredibly important part of a healthy lifestyle (Medical News).
 No matter how active a person is, a poor diet can negate many of the healthy activities they take part in.
 When a child is growing up, it is almost solely your responsibility as a parent to provide them with healthy food options.